galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 \[PIECE OF CODE FORMIK HOOKS]

+React-DnD

-Another good example of a library completely changed by hooks is React-Dnd that helps us drag and drop elements.
-Before hooks the code to to make your drag and drop
+Another good example of a library completely changed by hooks is React-DnD that helps us drag and drop elements.
+Before hooks, the code to to make your drag and drop the code looked like a nightmare, only who was familiar with the library could undeerstand what was going on.
+Take a look on the links under Legacy Decorator API on the React-Dnd documentation to have an idea what what I am talking about.

+\[SOME OLD REACT-DND CODE]

+Since hooks was introduced to React-DnD it is been much easier to understande the code. \`useDrag\` and \`useDrop\` is much more readable, eve if you are not familiar with the library, you know that is doing, for instance, if a component is using \`useDrag\` you presume that component is draggable.

+\[SOME REACT-DND HOOKS CODE]

+Concluding